Skip to main content

 The rise of intelligent finance

-AI and ML, which have been used in the past to improve existing products and services through intelligent automation, have now been seized on by insurance service providers, financial organisations, and fintechs to create new value propositions driven by enhanced capabilities.
+AI and ML, which have been used in the past to improve existing products and services through intelligent automation, have now been seized on by insurance service providers, financial institutions, and fintechs to create new value propositions driven by enhanced capabilities and reimagined operating models.
 These opportunities span across multiple functions and include the following benefits:

 • improved targeting of products and personalisation of service offerings